aprGitHub/3_Getting_and_Cleaning_Data_Project/CodeBook.md

 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-### Notes:
-- Features are normalized and bounded within [-1,1].
-- Each feature vector is a row on the text file.

-For more information about this dataset contact: activityrecognition@smartlab.ws

 ### License:
 Use of this dataset in publications must be acknowledged by referencing the following publication: